 Contaminated Surfaces

-Solution: Clean all surfaces thoroughly and apply fresh flux before soldering.
+Solution: Re-clean all surfaces thoroughly with emery cloth and apply fresh flux before attempting to solder again.

 Movement During Cooling

-Solution: Support pipes properly and avoid movement for at least 30 seconds after soldering.
+Solution: Support pipes so they cannot shift, and avoid touching or stressing the joint for at least 30 seconds after soldering.

 Safety Considerations and Best Practices